Automated lead management creates transparency and yields results

-For sales and marketing alignment, you should first discuss what is a good lead or relevant customer from the sales perspective.
+For sales and marketing alignment, you should first discuss what a good lead or relevant customer from the sales perspective is.
 The most important thing is to form an understanding of the ideal customer: what qualities or interests they have in common.

 “On the B2B side, the purchasing processes usually take a lot of time, so lead nurturing models last longer as well.
 That’s why understanding the customer’s business is very important.”

 Marketing should also strive to utilise sales’ customer insight when designing the content of the marketing messages.
 Sales usually have comprehensive information about what kind of challenges people in different positions have and what kind of content matches the customer’s interests.

 “Automated lead management forces us to think about what types of leads we want to acquire and when they should move from marketing to sales.
 We don’t just assume things; we discuss them together,” Hallanoro sums up.